alphagov/content-publisher/docs/adr/00xx-file-attachment-rendering.md

 - single place for file attachment presentation logic;
 - HTML of file attachment can be customised for different scenarios;
-- allows wider use of the component beyond Content Publisher.
+- allows wider use of the components beyond Content Publisher.

 Cons:

-- most complex approach;
+- most complex approach for implementation, as GOV.UK Publishing Component releases and integration need to be managed;
 - additional dependency for Govspeak.

 ## Decision